wp-plugins/wp-admin-todo-list/readme.txt

 == Upgrade Notice ==

+= 1.2.5 =
+* Bug fixed : Data lost after upgrading from 1.2 to 1.2.4, issue fixed, data restored.
+* Bug fixed : Add new todo was not working after removing all todo's
+* Feature : Cookie based Minimize/Mazimize feature.

 = 1.2.4 =
-* Feature : Different Todo block for each individual user
+* Feature : Different Todo for each individual user
 * Feature : Display and hide block Database fallback
 * Feature : Remove button for each todo on hover